Vykstorm/rlambda/README.md

 #

-Few usage examples can be found at **examples/** directory

-Under **docs/**, you can take a look at few ipython notebooks that explains in more detail, the features of this library with interactive code examples.
+Under [docs/](docs/), you can take a look at few ipython notebooks that explains in more detail, the features of this library with interactive code examples.